How To Cut Your Dog’s Nails

 After you have your dog’s paw in your hand and you’ve determined where to cut, take a moment to make sure your dog is still in a relaxed state.
 If they are not, it’s time to take a step back and reacclimate them to the process and the tools.
 Trimming your dog’s nails when they are anxious can result in anxiety, stress-related urination, and damage to nails if they pull away mid-cut.

 With a firm grasp of your dog’s paw and a nail clipper or trimmer in hand, begin to cut your dog’s nail.
 You don’t need to clip the entire nail at once.
-Instead, take your time clipping or trimming nails in stages, and remember to maintain a steady hand.
+Instead, take your time clipping or trimming dog nails in stages, and remember to maintain a steady hand.

 Look Out for Bleeding